360modder/psburn/docs/gettingstarted/installations.md

 === "C#"

-	Windows does't require any C# envoirnment as its come integrated with .NET Framework but on linux and macos a compitible version of [mono](https://www.mono-project.com/download/stable/) should be installed if you are using **create** command.
+	Windows does't require any C# envoirnment as its come integrated with .NET Framework but on linux and macos a compatible version of [mono](https://www.mono-project.com/download/stable/) should be installed if you are using **create** command.